What kind of student is A+ World Academy looking for?

-Each day, there are postings of the students’ journey on our Facebook, Instagram, Twitter and You tube channels.
-Parents also receive a monthly newsletter from the Head of School.
-Parents can email teachers with respect to their child’s academic progress and report cards are sent out at the end of each quarter.
+Every day, there are postings of the students’ journey on Facebook, Instagram, Twitter and/or Youtube and Vimeo.
+You can find our profile by locating @aplusworldacademy.
+We also have a monthly newsletter which you can sign up for, and regular blogposts on our website.
+Parents can email the Dean with respect to their child’s academic progress and report cards are sent out at the end of each quarter.

 Are there parent/teacher conferences?

-Yes, parents have the opportunity to have a face-to-face parent/teacher conference in December.
-Parents are welcome to email teachers throughout the academic year and our Head of School is available by Skype and by telephone.
+Yes, parents have the opportunity to have a face-to-face parent/teacher conference in the Parent Ports in December and March.
+Parents are welcome to email the Dean of Students throughout the academic year.
+Our land based Dean will be available by Skype, email and by telephone.

 Which extra curricular activities are available for the students?